snehaljadhav2283/Loan_CaseStudy_EDA/README.md

 ## Conclusions

+Following are the patterns of applicants with probability of being a defaulter in future

 - With home ownership as 'MORTGAGE'
 - Having loan at interest rate of >15%
 - Falling in grade F and G with sub grades in Fs and Gs